AlexQuinn-Analytics/LeetCode_Journey/README.md

 This repository documents my daily progress, logic refactoring, and problem-solving strategies as I prepare for 2026 SDE Internship recruiting.

 ## 🔭 The "Why"
 Moving from a background in English Linguistics to Computer Science, I don't just aim for "Acceptance."
 I aim for a deep understanding of **Computational Thinking**.
-Every solution here is analyzed through the lens of time/space complexity and hardware-level logic.

 ---